martinakaduc/teaching_simulation/README.md

 ## License

-This project is developed for CS6101 coursework with MIT License.
+This project is developed for CS6101 coursework at the National University of Singapore (NUS).
+Licensed under the MIT License.
 See `LICENSE` for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

+For detailed contribution guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contact